nikosfl/nikosfl.github.io/index.md

 I like to spend my free time either hiking a trail or biking my bike.
 Whenever I have some more time - or just whenever my travel bug kicks in - I pack a few clothes and go discover a new city, country, or continent.
 <!-- If you want some inspiration you can check out my [Traveling](travel) page. -->

-If you are interested in finding out more about me and what I have done in the past, you can check out my CV [here](/resume/NF_cv.pdf).
+If you are interested in finding out more about me and what I have done in the past, you can check out [my CV](/resume/NF_cv.pdf).